Series tournaments on Funbridge allow you to compare and rank yourself against players of your level.

-An extract of your series general ranking is displayed on the series tournaments home page.
+An extract of your series general rankings is displayed on the series tournaments home page.
 You appear among a sample of other players of your series in order to quickly compare yourself to them.

-By touching the extract, you access the complete general ranking of your series.
+By touching the extract, you access the complete general rankings of your series.
 This time, all players of your series appear.
 You also have the possibility of knowing in which series your friends are by touching the "My friends" filter.

 - Tournament rankings:

-At the end of a series tournament, you have access to this tournament ranking.
+At the end of a series tournament, you have access to the tournament rankings.

 By default, the "All" filter is checked, which means that you appear among all players of this tournament, whether they have played the 4 deals or not.
 By unchecking this filter, you will only be ranked against players who have completed the tournament.

-The "Friends" filter allows you to make your friends appear in the tournament ranking.
+The "Friends" filter allows you to make your friends appear in the tournament rankings.